COVID 19 Resources

 Scammers have no shame, and nothing – not even a global health crisis – is off limits.
 Examples of schemes:

 Most people who qualify for a stimulus check will automatically get it direct deposited by the IRS.
 As details emerge about how and when payments will arrive, some scammers may start using official-looking fake checks to steal money and confuse people into turning over personal information.
-Here’s some information to help avoid fake check scams that might be arriving soon:
+Remember:

 - The IRS will not send you an over-payment and make you send the money back in cash, gift cards, or through a money transfer.
 If you get an official-looking check for more than what you were expecting – say, for $3,000 – the next call you’re likely to get is from a scammer.
 They’ll tell you to keep your $1,200 payment, and return the rest by sending cash, gift cards, or money transfers.